 Each year Meredith brings to the campus distinguished performers and lecturers for public performances and special instruction to students.
 In addition, a large number of artists, ensembles, orchestras, and touring companies perform in Raleigh under sponsorship of local series.
-Among the series available to Meredith students are the Chamber Music Guild, North Carolina Symphony, Raleigh Little Theatre, North Carolina Theatre, and Opera Carolina.
-Capitol Opera Raleigh, a community opera association co-sponsored by Meredith, conducts its rehearsals and performances at Meredith, providing opportunities for students to participate in operatic productions.
+Among the series available to Meredith students are the Chamber Music Guild, North Carolina Symphony, Raleigh Little Theatre, North Carolina Theatre, and North Carolina Opera.
+Many outstanding Meredith students have the opportunity to perform with the Raleigh Symphony Orchestra and with the North Carolina Opera.